nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ## Getting started

-Thank you for showing your interest in the SG Courts Mobile App (“the App”).
-The App will be the focal point for the Judiciary’s e-services.
-The App allows for:

-*  access to your case files;
-*  access to your hearing calendar; and
-*  access to your upcoming hearing list.

-Future versions of the App will incorporate other E-services.
-For example, potentially the ability to take queue tickets remotely for hearings, or even to conduct selected hearings via video/teleconference.

-Information collected will be used only for purposes of the beta test – information will not be stored beyond the duration of the beta testing period.

-Try out the newest features.
-(Sometimes these may be a little rough around the edges.)

-* 	Get your administrator to enable your Mobile App Access in your user profile.
+The SG Courts Mobile App (“the App”) lets you have convenient access to your case files, hearing calendar, and access more functionality when new versions are released.
+Current functionality include:

-* 	Login using your CorpPass credentials
+* login using CorpPass credentials
-* 	Biometric login (option to enable after initial CorpPass login)
+* biometric login (can be enabled after initial CorpPass login)
-* 	Access your eLitigation cases
+* access to eLitigation cases
-* 	View your upcoming hearings
+* see upcoming hearings
-* 	No charge for using the App!
-* 	Take Q ticket remotely for hearings*
+* take Q ticket remotely for hearings*
-* 	Attend virtual hearings*
+* attend virtual hearings*

      (*) planned feature

-To find out more about our latest releases and updates, check our **[Release Notes](https://sg-courts-mobile-app-user-guide-staging.opendoc.gov.sg/main.html#release-notes)** for more information.
+To get started, get your eLitigation administrator to enable Mobile App Access in your eLitigation user profile (see below).

+There is no charge for using the App.
+Check our  **[Release Notes](https://sg-courts-mobile-app-user-guide-staging.opendoc.gov.sg/main.html#release-notes)** for more information on latest releases and updates.

+Information collected will be used only for purposes of improving the App – information will not be stored beyond the duration of the relevant testing period.

 ## Enable your Mobile App Access

-Please approach your **eLitigation administrator** to enable the Mobile App Access  in your user profile.

 **For eLitigation Administrator:**

-1. Login to eLitigation
+1. Login to eLitigation.
-2. Go to ADMINISTRATION - MANAGE USERS
+2. Go to **Administration - Manage Users**.
-3. Edit the user profile that require Mobile App Access.
+3. Edit user profile of user requiring Mobile App Access.
-4. Tick the **Mobile App Access Enabled** checkbox.
+4. Ensure **Mobile App Access Enabled** checkbox is checked.
 5. Click Save button.

 ![](/assets/0_eLitAdmin_EnableAccess.png)

 **NOTE:**

-You will get either of the following error messages if the Mobile App Access is not enabled.
+You will get one of these error messages if Mobile App Access is not enabled:

 *	Authorization has been denied for this request.
-Please refer to the FAQ for more details.
 *	Unauthorized User.
-Please refer to the FAQ for more details.

-## Install for iPhones and iPads
+## Installation Guide for iPhone and iPad

 **Get the App**

-Download SG Courts Mobile App for iPhones & iPads.
-This App is available for:
+Download **SG Courts Mobile App** for iPhones & iPads.
+The App is available for:

-*  iPad, iPhone, and iPod Touch
+* iPad, and iPhone
 *	iOS 12 or later

 **Install the App**

-On your iPhone or iPad, go to SG Courts Mobile App on the App Store.
+On your iPhone or iPad, go to **SG Courts Mobile App** on App Store:

-*  Tap Get.
+*  Tap **Get**.
-*  Tap Install.
+*  Tap **Install**.
-*  Enter your Apple ID Password and tap OK.
+*  Enter your Apple ID password and tap **OK**.

-To start using, go to your home screen.
-Tap on the SG Courts Mobile App.
+To start using the App, tap **SG Courts Mobile App** on your home screen.

-Try uninstalling SG Courts Mobile App and reinstalling it to fix problems or any updates.
+If you encounter problems, they can sometimes be resolved by uninstalling and reinstalling the App.

-## Install for Android
+## Installation Guide for Android

 **Get the App**

-Download SG Courts Mobile App for Android phones and tablets.
-This App is available on phones and tablets running Android 5.0+ (Lollipop).
+Download **SG Courts Mobile App** for Android phones and tablets.
+The App is available on phones and tablets running Android 5.0+.

 **Install the App**

-On your Android phone or tablet, go to SG Courts Mobile App on Google Play.
+On your Android phone or tablet, go to **SG Courts Mobile App** on Google Play Store:

-*  Tap Install.
+*  Tap **Install**.
-*  Tap Accept.
+*  Tap **Accept**.

 To start using, go to the Home or All Apps page.
-Tap the SG Courts Mobile App.
+Tap **SG Courts Mobile App**.

-Try uninstalling SG Courts Mobile App and reinstalling it to fix problems or any updates.
+If you encounter problems, they can sometimes be resolved by uninstalling and reinstalling the App.

 ## Get Updates when available